 Making a point of getting noticed by those who count is a career-enhancing move because their views will no doubt positively influence the boss as well.
 Being recognized as being good at the job is the best way to be noticed.
-Effective practitioners find ways for their strengths, abilities and willingness to make the extra effort to be seen by those who count.
+Effective communicators find ways for their strengths, abilities and willingness to make the extra effort to be seen by those who count.

 Become a problem-solver by sorting out problems before they reach the boss.
 However, if a problem becomes more serious, ensure your boss hears about it first from you.